clariusdev/solum/examples/solum_android/README.md

 The OEM API key is used to authenticate against the Clarius Cloud REST API for example when downloading probe certificates and firmware.

-Obtain the OEM API key from the Clarius Cloud settings and paste it in the `secrets.gradle` file:
+Obtain the OEM API key from the Clarius Cloud settings and paste it in the `secrets.properties` file:

     clarius_oem_api_key=<your key>